-Breen Student Union is named in honor of alumni Ed and Lynn Breen, generous benefactors of the College and members of the class of 1978.
+Breen Student Union is named in honor of current Board of Trustees Chairman, Edward D. Breen, and his wife, Lynn, generous benefactors of the College and members of the class of 1978.
 The Breen Student Union houses the Office of Student Life and Learning, bookstore, mailroom, and commuter lounge.
 It also houses the campus snack bar, called the Gedunk, which contains a wood fire pizza oven, grill stations, and a Bistro.
 Private meeting and banquet rooms are also available and may be reserved for special occasions.
 The Breen Student Union is open 24 hours a day during the academic year.